 Jeremy was kind enough to let me use his CV as an example.
-This is for a United Kingdom entry level commercial archaeology position but some of it is applicable to other jobs.
+This is for a United Kingdom entry level Commercial Archaeology position but some of it is applicable to other jobs.
 Here was his original CV-

 Click to enlarge images

-- Put what specific skills you have: i.e. basic survey equipment competence (TST, dumpy, gps etc.), field recording methods, report writing (indicate which elements you did), photography, finds & sample processing, statistics, geography & geology, and IT skills – particularly any databases, illustration, GIS and CAD programmes that you can use competently or have worked with.
+This is were one explains what archaeology skills they have.
+I would recommend instead of saying 6 weeks say June-Aug.
+20xx it gives more details.
+Also, put any relevant experience even if it is volunteering.
+Put what specific skills you have: i.e. basic survey equipment competence (TST, dumpy, gps etc.), field recording methods, report writing (indicate which elements you did), photography, finds & sample processing, statistics, geography & geology, and IT skills – particularly any databases, illustration, GIS and CAD programmes that you can use competently or have worked with.

-Drivers license and CSCS will not get you a job by themselves.
+It is important to know that a drivers license and CSCS will not get you a job by themselves.
 What they will do is that when someone is going through CV’s looking for someone with a drivers license or CSCS card they will stop and say oh well this person had it.
 Do I want to spend another hour looking through CVs when this person has some experience?
 The answer is almost always no. If you are just starting out you will never be able to beat out other applicants on experience but you still need some.
 What you are hoping for is that your CV is what they are looking for at the right time.
 You would be surprised how many people get calls not because of experience but because their CV was on the desk of an employer when they needed to hire someone.